lmaosimon/cool_name_pending/project6/README.md

 * Enter the command 'bundle install --without production' to install all gems necessary for the development environment of the application.
 * Enter the command 'rails db:migrate' to make sure the schema is up to date.
-* Enter the command 'rails db:reset' to clear any possible lingering resources in the database and       re-seed it with content from the seed file.
+* Enter the command 'rails db:reset' to clear any possible lingering resources in the sqlite database and re-seed it with content from the seed file.
 * Enter the command 'rails server' to be able to host the application.
 * Open Firefox and enter '0.0.0.0:3000' in the website search bar to use the application.